calcdot/LFI-Ubuntu/README.md

 # LFI-Ubuntu
-Dirty script for enumerating Ubuntu systems with dpkg and LFI
+Quick and dirty script for enumerating Ubuntu systems with dpkg and LFI